ZixiangLiu/Name-yourself-in-Chinese/README.txt

 	4. edit candidates
 	5. Select preferred one
 	6. Fill in detailed information
-	7. Generate busnesscard, which can save to picture
+	7. Generate businesscard, which can save to picture
 	8. See how to write each word
 	9. Use slider to choose the speed gif runs
 	10. Go back to choose another combination